Bradyvaughan/Elemata/readme.md

 `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.

 `automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a 2D array of `Cell`s.
+An Automata object will hold an array of `Cell`s.
 It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.

 `cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
 Each `Cell` will contain an `aliveState` (`true` or `false`).